christopher-dG/gpymusic/README.md

 Notes for free users:

-- A one-time OAuth sign-in is required, run `script/oauth_login.py` to authorize.
+- A one-time OAuth sign-in is required, run `script/oauth_login.py` and follow the prompts to authorize.
 - Free users only get access to their uploaded or puchased songs, and they must be downloaded rather than streamed.
 - If you don't want to wait for songs to download, you can download them all in one go with `script/download_all.py`.
 Songs are kept in `~/.local/share/pmcli/songs`.
+- The `e/expand` command does not work for free users because artists and albums cannot be generated, leaving it useless.
-- I don't have enough music uploaded to my free account to properly test it, so expect bugs and crashes, and please open issues about them.
+- I don't have enough music uploaded to my free account to properly test it, so expect bugs and crashes for now, and please open issues about them.

 ## Dependencies